-Demand is the biggest driver of the economy — about 70% — as product prices are directly correlated to the demand for that product.
-When prices of a product go up, in most situations, the demand goes down.
+Demand is the biggest drivers of the economy, as product prices are in part determined by demand for that product.
+When prices go up, in most situations, demand goes down.

-If the latest iPhone was only $50, consumers would likely buy the product in larger quantities.
+If the latest iPhone was only $50, more consumers would buy it.

-However, if the same iPhone was $5,000, the demand would be much less because many would be priced out of being able to purchase one.
+However, if the same iPhone was $5,000, demand would be much less.
+Many consumers would be priced out of that market.

-The supply side of the equation works in a similar fashion, only geared toward impacting suppliers.
+The supply side of the equation works the same way, only geared toward impacting suppliers.

 Because of its impact on the economy, supply and demand is one of the seven factors of how the U.S. economy works.